13Mai13/llm-server/README.md

 # LLM Inference Server

-A high-performance LLM inference server with structured output validation, designed for distributed systems and optimized for large-scale LLM operations.
+A high-performance LLM inference server with structured and unstructured output validation, designed for distributed systems and optimized for large-scale LLM operations.

 ## Features